Remembering the BLACK PANTHER PARTY

 Black Struggle Inspires Puerto Rican Militancy

 Puerto Ricans have migrated to New York City and surrounding counties since the mid-1800s—in most cases, to escape Spanish colonial persecution.
-But in the years after World War II and well into the 1960s, Puerto Ricans migrated to U.S. industrial centers at an annual average rate of 63,000 due to economic hardships caused by U.S. colonialism in Puerto Rico.
+But in the years after World War II and well into the 1960s, Puerto Ricans migrated to U.S. industrial centers at an annual average rate of 63,000 due to economic hardships caused by U.S. colonial policy.

-What the Puerto Rican migrants encountered was not what they expected when they uprooted in search of a better life.
-In addition to the agony of having to come to a strange land, the Puerto Rican experience now included greedy racist landlords, housing and job discrimination, cultural stigmatization by the mass media, police brutality and the terror of racist white gangs.
+What the Puerto Rican migrants encountered was not what they expected when uprooting in search of a better life.
+In addition to the agony of coming to a strange land where an unfamiliar English language was spoken, the Puerto Rican experience now included greedy racist landlords, housing and job discrimination, cultural stigma by the mass media, police brutality and the terror of racist white gangs.

-While Puerto Ricans began their exodus in the late 1940s African Americans were already involved in their “Great Migration” from southern states where they had been historically concentrated.
-Fleeing racist Jim Crow laws and Ku Klux Klan terror, more than 5 million African Americans migrated to the North, Northeast and California between the 1920s and the 1960s.
+While Puerto Ricans began their exodus in the late 1940s African Americans were already in their “Great Migration” from southern states where they had been historically concentrated.
+Fleeing racist Jim Crow laws and Ku Klux Klan terror, more than 5 million Black people migrated to the North, Northeast and California between the 1920s and the 1960s.

 The instinct of any oppressed people is to seek allies and find ways to resist.
-Puerto Ricans facing the realities of colonialism and impoverishment could relate to the Civil Rights movement and were attracted to its boldness.
+Puerto Ricans facing the realities of colonialism and impoverishment were able to relate to the demands of the Civil Rights movement and became attracted to its boldness.

-The Nation of Islam began to approach the newly arrived immigrants with the aim of politicizing them.
-And when the Black Panther Party began organizing in the Puerto Rican community of Chicago, it caused the transformation of a street youth group (“gang”) known as the Young Lords.
+The Nation of Islam, under Malcolm X’s leadership, began to approach the newly arrived immigrants with the aim of politicizing them.
+And when the Black Panther Party began organizing in the Puerto Rican community of Chicago, it transformed a street “gang” known as the Young Lords.

-The Young Lords were the first Puerto Rican revolutionary organization to arise in the United States based on the concrete political circumstances of this country.
-They were a decisive factor in the spread of militancy in Puerto Rican communities in various U.S. cities.
+The Young Lords were the first Puerto Rican revolutionary organization to rise up based on the concrete circumstances of oppression in this country.
+They were a decisive factor in the spread of militancy in Puerto Rican communities of various U.S. cities.
 Like the Black Panthers, they advocated for a multinational revolution in the United States.

 As this movement gained momentum, Puerto Ricans gained a sense of hope and became inspired to fight for their political and economic rights.
 By the second half of the 1960s, Puerto Ricans in the United States had become much more politically adept, thanks to the struggles of the African American masses.

-African Americans and Puerto Ricans further developed their mutual affinity based on a resistance to racist oppression.
-In cities like Chicago, Philadelphia and New York, at street demonstrations and on college campuses, African American and Puerto Rican masses instinctively aligned with each other in common struggle.
+African Americans and Puerto Ricans gained affinity to one another based on resistance to racist oppression.
+In cities like Chicago, Philadelphia and New York, at street demonstrations and on college campuses, African American and Puerto Rican masses instinctively aligned in common struggle.
 It was not unusual for the Black liberation flag (red, black & green) to be accompanied by the Puerto Rican flag.

-The great lessons gained from this experience are still deeply relevant today.
-Black oppression was instrumental in the rise of U.S. capitalism, which African Americans have confronted head-on some of its most oppressive manifestations.
-The liberation struggle of the Black masses will continue to be a source of inspiration to all working people and shall ultimately be instrumental in forging genuine unity.
+The great lessons gained from these experiences are still relevant today.
+Black oppression was instrumental in the economic rise of U.S. capitalism, and African Americans have confronted it head-on.
+The Black liberation struggle will continue to be a source of inspiration to all working people and shall be instrumental in forging genuine unity required for the fight against this system.